Han Sai Por: Art

 According to art curator Tay Swee Lin, Han's sculptures "exude smooth, sensual lines that are quietly engaging and tactile", and her art "is a testimony of beauty with meditative quietness belying a resilience and strength that stone and metal encompass.
 The artist's personal relationship with her art is one that is complete – her sculptures are crafted by hand from start to finish; painstakingly carved, sanded and polished. ...
 In land scarce Singapore, Han's work encapsulates the appreciation and understanding of the delicate balance of nature that exists in an urban environment."
 In the catalogue accompanying her Four Dimensions exhibition, Han stated: "Postmodernism accepts the facts that art does not follow any rigid man-made rules.
 If the artist says, 'this is art' then it is art, provided only that the artist can demonstrate a valuable idea or concept.
 Art needs man to judge and decide whether it is indeed art."
 Her 2015 work Harvest was the first in which she used stainless steel mesh in its creation.
 Her usual sculptures use granite, such as in her Seeds series, or wood, such as in Black Forest (2013), but the use of mesh in Harvest "evoked little of that heft."
 Instead, Harvest appears light or delicate due to its use of mesh.
 Harvest depicts creatures such as birds and fish along with plant-life, which were described as "being small, temporal and fragile" or "easily damaged and overlooked."

 Beyond sculpting, Han has also created paintings, usually with acrylics.
 Some of her more recent exhibitions such as The Black Forest (2011) and Dance With the Wind (2019) have included both her sculptures and paintings; The Black Forest was one of her first exhibitions to have a focus on her paintings instead of her sculptures.
 Her paintings for The Black Forest were made in black and white, representing the exhibition's overarching message of the destruction of the environment.
 In Dance With the Wind, Han made 10 sculptures and 12 paintings.
 This exhibition also featured the use of white stone known as han bai yu, which she discovered in China.
 Even though this stone was more expensive than her usual medium, Han opted to use it due to its quality and purity.
-Her Dance With the Wind paintings depict movement, which she based off of her experiences of wind and typhoons in Southern China.
+Her Dance With the Wind paintings depict movement, which she based on her experiences of wind and typhoons in Southern China.
 She attributed her lean towards creating paintings to her age and recent cataract surgery, further stating that "with sculpting, there is the cutting, noise, dust and sweat.
 With painting, you can sit with a fan, sit back on a sofa.
 Your brain calms down, it's more quiet."